 The practice had processes in place for effective working with other services.
-All referrals were received and sent by post using a standard proforma or letter.
-Information relating to the patient's personal details, reason for referral and medical history was contained in the referral.
+All referrals were received and sent by fax/post using a standard proforma or letter.
+Necessary information including reason for referral and medical history was contained in the referral.
 Copies of all referrals received and sent were kept in the patient's dental care records We checked a sample of referrals received by practice and saw they were appropriately dealt with in the correct way.